hkattt/gopher-web-crawler/README.md

-# COMP3310 - Assignment 2: Indexing a Gopher
+# Gopher Web Crawler

-Hugo Kat: u7287091
+Gopher web crawler implemented in Rust.

 ## Requirements
-This Gopher server crawler was implemented in Rust.
 See the [Installation section](https://doc.rust-lang.org/book/ch01-01-installation.html) of The Rust Programming Language book for installation steps.

-The project also uses the following crates:
+The project uses the following crates:
 * `chrono`: For date-time functionality.
 * `debug_print`: For print functions which only trigger in debug mode.